Liability coverage is for bad things that happen to other people because of you.

 It could be in an auto accident where you’ve hurt other people or it could be someone getting hurt at your home.
-You have Insurance to pay for the actual medical expenses, lost wages, and “pain & suffering” that others experience in these situations.
+You have insurance to pay for the actual medical expenses, lost wages, and “pain & suffering” that others experience in these situations.

 So what kind of liability limits should you have on your insurance policies?

-Let’s start with auto insurance
+Let’s start with auto insurance:

 A personal liability umbrella is a great idea for adding even more liability coverage on top of your home and auto coverage limits.
 Umbrella limits start at $1,000,000 and go up from there.

 So take a look at your own insurance policies and see if your coverage is up to speed.
 If it’s not, make sure you call your insurance agent and get it fixed.

 or give us a buzz at 812-679-8779

 Our team can break it all down for you.